- Boat registration

 - developed, maintained and kept up to date to reflect operational risks

-- accessible to the ship's crew and the ship's crew is trained and familiar with the SMS, in particular the operational and emergency.
+- accessible to the ship's crew and the ship's crew is trained and familiar with the safety management system, in particular the operational and emergency procedures.

 All ships over 15m, including those visiting Queensland waters, must have insurance to cover potential pollution clean up, salvage and wreck removal.
 Find more information about ship insurance requirements in Queensland.